LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 docker run -p 8501:8501 --env OPENAI_API_BASE --env OPENAI_API_DEPLOY_VISION --env OPENAI_API_KEY --env OPENAI_API_VERSION ghcr.io/lazauk/gpt4v-outofstock:latest
 ```

-### b) Using Docker image as a base for your custom one:
+### b) Using the Docker image as a base for your custom one:
-1. You can refer companion Docker image in your Dockerfile
+1. You can refer to the companion Docker image in your Dockerfile.
 ```
 FROM ghcr.io/lazauk/gpt4v-outofstock:latest
 ```
-2. **GPT4V_Streamlit.py** file is located in **/app** working directory, while the images are in **/app/images**, where you can update / replace them to customise the solution.
+2. The **GPT4V_Streamlit.py** file is located in **/app** working directory, while the images are in **/app/images**, where you can update / replace them to customise the solution.